melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 - the ability for the user to disable a device, for example because it needs to much power<br>
   **Command with response -> RPC: "disable_device"**

-> In msglink there is (almost) no difference between the client and the server except for how the socket connection is established (and transaction IDs which are covered below).
+> In msglink there is (almost) no difference between the client and the server except for (a) how the socket connection is established and (b) transaction IDs (which are covered below).
 Therefore, any example described here could just as well work in the other direction.

 ## The basics